DylanClark-HI/DylanClark-HI/README.md

 - 👋 Hi, I’m @DylanClark-HI
-- 👀 I’m interested in learning lots of new stuff.
-I very much like the idea of automated testing.
-- 🌱 I’m currently learning about what exactly a 'stack' is and how to implement different tools.
-I'm working a lot with Cypress automated testing stuff.
+- 👀 I’m currently 4+ years into my career as a full-stack developer.
+- 👨‍💻 I have a passion for embedded systems, IoT, microcontrollers, and automation.
+I spend most of my free time tinkering with electronics and ICs.
+- 🌱 I’m currently learning Angular, PHP, Python, C#, some nifty SCSS tricks, MySql, and JS.
+All the usual tools needed for full-stack work!
+- 🎮 As for my hobbies, I'm currently learning about Machine Communication protocols (UART, SPI, I2C, etc), Analog Digital Converters, Data Loggers, and various analogue and digital sensor inputs.
+- 🔩 I also enjoy functional 3D design.
+Mostly designs for 3D printed electronics enclosures, and editing designs to suit my needs.
+Nothing fancy
-- 💞️ I’m looking to collaborate on ... nothing just yet.
+- 💞️ I’m looking to collaborate on... nothing just yet.
+But maybe some sort of IoT project soon.
 - 📫 Email: welpro@live.com

 <!---